Cleophile/vim_config/README.md

 ### JS packages

-Use `npm install`
+Use `npm install -g`

-- instant-markdown-d(if not installed with python, recommended)
+- instant-markdown-d (if not installed with python, recommended)
-- npm install -g bash-language-server
+- bash-language-server

 ### COC packages

 Use vim command `:CocInstall <package>`

 - coc-pyright
-- coc-json
 - coc-word
 - coc-emoji
 - coc-tsserver
+- coc-vetur
+- coc-json
+- coc-css

 ## Installation Step
 1. Check if your VIM version>=8.0, if not, you need to install VIM8 and you may have to uninstall the older version of VIM